 In the heat of the summer sun, asphalt can quickly reach over 125 degrees Fahrenheit.
 In fact, it only takes a few hours of 75-degree weather for asphalt to reach 131 degrees—hot enough to fry an egg.
 While frying an egg on the asphalt may be cool, you don’t want the ground frying your cat’s paws!

 This means that if your cat frequently travels outside in hot weather, they may need extra protection from the asphalt.
 If their paws are exposed to hot surfaces long enough, it can cause serious injuries.

 1. Avoid the Asphalt as Much as Possible

 The easiest way to avoid burns is to avoid the asphalt as much as possible.
-There isn’t much you can do to keep the asphalt cool – and most other methods are hit-or-miss.
+There isn’t much you can do to keep the asphalt cool, and most other methods are hit or miss.
 If you’re looking to completely avoid burns, blisters, and discomfort, the best thing to do is simply avoid the concrete.

 Most cats aren’t going to purposefully walk on hot concrete unless they absolutely have to.
-If your cat has to cross your driveway or a hot, asphalt path after being let outside, then they may burn their paws in the process.
+If your cat has to cross your driveway or a hot, asphalt path after being let outside, they may burn their paws in the process.
 You generally don’t have to worry about them nonchalantly standing on an out-of-the-way hot driveway, though.

 2. Utilize Shade

 If you can, add shade to any pavement that your feline comes in regular contact with.
 It is often impossible to keep an area completely shaded as the sun moves across the sky.
 However, if it is shaded during the afternoon, the pavement likely won’t heat up significantly.
 Try umbrellas in small areas, though whole awnings may be needed for some areas.

 This method is most useful if there is a specific area where your feline usually walks on concrete.
 If they need to cross a road, though, you probably won’t be able to shade that.
 However, if you have a pool area that often gets hot, setting up an awning to keep the pavement shaded can provide your cat with the cool walkway they need.
 Plus, we’re sure your cat will enjoy the shade during the heat of summer.

 3. Use Paw Wax

 For dogs, you can often utilize paw wax to keep their paws safe during walks.
 Theoretically, you can also do this with cats.
 Paw wax prevents your cat’s paws from coming into direct contact with the hot pavement.
 It adds a barrier, in other words.
 The moisture from the gel will also keep your cat’s paws from drying out, which can prevent blisters and burns too.

 Cats often don’t like the feel of wax on their paws at first, but they do get used to them with time.
 Many felines will walk funny at first!
 Luckily, paw wax is completely non-toxic and doesn’t come off easily with licking.
 Therefore, it doesn’t matter if your cat tries to lick it off.
 What they do lick off won’t hurt them, and there will likely still be enough wax left to protect their paws for a bit.

 With all that said, paw wax is often harder to use on a cat than on a dog.
 They aren’t staying outside for a set amount of time, usually.
-You probably aren’t walking around outside with your cat, either, making it difficult to know when it needs to get re-applied.
+You probably aren’t walking around outside with your cat either, making it difficult to know when it needs to get re-applied.

-Cats also use their paws for climbing – not just walking.
+Cats also use their paws for climbing, not just walking.
 Climbing can be obviously difficult if your cat’s claws are covered in wax!

 4. Keep Your Cat Indoors

 In general, keeping your cat indoors prevents injuries.
 The outdoors is full of dangers, ranging from predators to other cats to hot pavement.
 If your cat is allowed outside, they are going to come into contact with these dangers.
 If you keep them indoors, they won’t.
 It’s that simple.